arturcarvalho/tutorial-1/README.md

 For routes with route parameters, the `routes` helper expects an object where you specify a value for each parameter.
 If you click on the link now, it will indeed take you to `/post/1` (or similar, depending on the ID of the post).

 Ok, so the ID is in the URL.
-What do we need next in order to display a page?
+What do we need next in order to display a post?
 It sounds like we'll be doing some data retrieval from the database, which means we want a cell:

     hammer generate cell post

-And then we'll use that cell in `PostPage` (and while we're at it lets surround the page with the `BlogLayout`):
+And then we'll use that cell in `PostPage` (and while we're at it let's surround the page with the `BlogLayout`):

 ```javascript
 // web/src/pages/PostPage/PostPage.js